How a Workout Partner Can Help You Reach Your Goals

+Is it better to workout alone or with a partner?
 Many of us have a natural instinct to exercise alongside other people, whether that’s in a group fitness class or with a dedicated workout partner.
-What we may not be as aware of is the many ways science has determined our workout partner is actually benefitting us.
+What we may not be as aware of are the many ways science has determined the benefits of working out with a partner.

 There’s a Name for It: The Kohler Effect

 There is a name for the fact most of us tend to work harder in the presence of others.
-This is known as the Kohler effect and was named after German psychologist Otto Kohler.
+This is known as the Kohler effect, named after German psychologist Otto Kohler.

 The Kohler effect tends to be stronger in women than men, which may explain why group exercise tends to be more popular with women.
-But, in contrast to that, when men are paired with highly capable women, men are more impacted by the Kohler effect—meaning, men are highly motivated in the presence of high-performing women.
+In contrast, when men are paired with highly capable women, men are more impacted by the Kohler effect—meaning, men are highly motivated in the presence of high-performing women.

 The Kohler effect isn’t necessarily about not looking “bad” around other people, by the way.
 It can simply be that a person becomes aware of what is possible by observing others.
 And, additionally, if the work being done by a group requires the participation of every member of the group, each member may feel more important and therefore work harder.